Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Disc-DM halo off-set in minor mergers

 Lastly, we probe the temporal evolution of the disc-DM halo off-set in the in-plane ($x-y$ plane) and in the vertical direction ($x-z$ plane) for different minor merger models.
 We found that the in-plane separation/off-set varies in the range $\sim 300 -500 \pc$ (see Fig.~\ref{fig:sloshing_of_centres}).
 However, the separation in the direction perpendicular to the disc mid-plane is less than the softening length ($200 \pc$) of the simulation, hence they are not shown here.
 This trend remains true for all minor merger models considered here.

-In appendix~\ref{sec:isolatedEvolution}, we show the temporal evolution of the disc-DM halo separation for the isolated gSa galaxy model (hereafter \textbf{isogSa}).
+In appendix~\ref{sec:isolatedEvolution}, we show the temporal evolution of the disc-DM halo separation for the isolated gSa galaxy model (hereafter isogSa).
 The galaxy model, when evolved in isolation, does not produce an off-set between the centres of the disc and the DM halo.
-This accentuates the fact that a pericentre passage of a satellite galaxy can drive a transient off-centred disc-DM halo configuration for a wide variety of orbital configurations considered here.
+This accentuates the fact that a pericenter passage of a satellite galaxy can drive a transient off-centred disc-DM halo configuration for a wide variety of orbital configurations considered here.
 A similar scenario of generating a transient off-set between disc and DM halo via dwarf-dwarf merger has been shown in \citet{Pardyetal2016}.

 For the sake of completeness, we also examine whether a similar off-set is generated between the stellar disc and the bulge of the host galaxy.
-This is also shown in Fig.~\ref{fig:density_illustration_collage} (bottom panels).
-As seen clearly, the disc and the bulge of the host galaxy always remain \textit{concentric}, and this holds true for different orbital configurations considered here.
+This is also shown in Fig.~\ref{fig:fig2}.
+As seen clearly, the disc and the bulge of the host galaxy always remain concentric, and this holds true for different orbital configurations considered here.